serobertson/ExtendingInferences/README.md

 Required R package is geex (to get the sandwich variance)

-1. simulated_example_github.R: Example to implement the estimators
+1. simulated_example_github.R: Example code to implement the estimators

 2. simulated_example.csv: Example simulated data to download and apply the estimators